meuwebsite/Stat-gram--InstagramMicroservice/README.md

 # Background

-Stat-gram is microservice tool for Business and Influencers on Instagram platform that uses AI to help with Marketing and Management.
+#### Stat-gram is microservice tool for Business and Influencers on Instagram platform that uses AI to help with Marketing and Management.

-# Goal

 There is a gap on the Market for Analytics tools for Instagram Business/ Influencers, We do want explore it!
 All the Analytics tool on Market only cover 2 part of customer acquiring.
 Leads generation, User Experience, Meaninful KPIs, Time consulming with Integration with Management tools.
 Using AI, That is what we do!

+# Goal

+Phase 1 (Completed)
+* Create Span Detector Feature
+* Front-End
+* Prototype

+Phase 2
+* ETL
+* Data pipeline

+Phase 3
+* Create NLP Feature
+* Create second Dashboard

+Phase 4
+* Analyse User data
+* Create features for third Report Dashboard

 # What I done in this Project